-Subsequent to shareholder approval of a special resolution at an Extraordinary General Meeting of the Company in August 2022, the Company conducted a fund raising in December 2022, which closed on 5 January 2023 and was successful.
-Accordingly, under the terms of the Company's prospectus, and in the absence of a further special resolution to extend the life of the Company, the Company's shares will be redeemed and the Company will terminate between January 2028 and January 2033.
+Under the terms of the Company's prospectus, following a successful fund raising in July 2022, the life of the Company was extended for a period of five years from 7 July 2022.
+In the absence of a further special resolution to extend the life of the Company, the Company's shares will be redeemed and the Company will terminate between July 2027 and July 2032.

-During the year, the war in Ukraine has continued to impact upon financial markets.
+During the year, the war in Ukraine and the heightened level of conflict in the Middle East have continued to impact upon financial markets.
 However, the Board does not consider that there will be any significant impact on the Company's ability to continue as a going concern, for the following reasons: